Eric Holt: High school

 In 2013, during his senior year of high school at Carmel High School, Holt won the New York state title in the 1600 m in 4:07.00 and ran a 3200 m personal best of 9:00.20.

 Binghamton and post-collegiate

 From 2013 to 2018, Holt competed for Binghamton University in cross country and track and field.
 He never qualified for the NCAA Championships, but ran a mile personal best of 4:00.65 during his redshirted fourth year in 2017 and won 6 America East Conference titles.

 After graduating college, Holt received no interest from professional training groups but continued to train while working as a mental health worker at a psychiatric ward in Westchester County, New York.
 He often ran workouts at late hours of the night after long shifts, which he claimed made him "incredibly mentally tough".
-Under this unorthodox training regimen, Holt broke the four-minute barrier in the mile for the first time 2019, winning the Monmouth Mile in 3:58.88.
+Under this unorthodox training regimen, Holt broke the four-minute barrier in the mile for the first time in 2019, winning the Monmouth Mile in 3:58.88.